 Events taking place across Louth for National Heritage Week 2022

 A magical walk through Ravensdale Forest and the Fortescue Estate; paint a medieval tile at Old Mellifont Abbey; and learn how to create and care for your very own collections.
-This is just a flavour of the wide-ranging events taking place across Louth that will allow people to get hands-on with heritage as part of National Heritage Week 2022, which kicks off this Saturday 13 August and runs until Sunday 21 August.
+This is just a flavour of the wide-ranging events taking place across Louth that will allow people to get hands-on with heritage as part of National Heritage Week 2022, which kicks off today and runs until Sunday 21 August.

 In-person event and digital project organisers have responded with enthusiasm to this year’s theme of sustainability and biodiversity, creating opportunities for people of all ages and backgrounds from across Louth to learn more about the county’s built, cultural and natural heritage, helping to ensure its preservation and protection into the future.
 The Heritage Council is calling on heritage newcomers, enthusiasts and experts alike to consider how they might encourage and promote sustainability in their own lives during National Heritage Week and beyond.